-Sales contracts could give customers the option to purchase additional goods, which may be priced at a discount.
-These kind of options are considered to be separate performance obligations and the revenue can be recognized if it provides a material right to the customers.
-The right is material if it results in a discount that the customer would not receive without entering into the contract.
-If the discounted price in the option reflects the stand alone selling price, it is deemed to be more a marketing offer than a material right.
-According to analyses there might be a few these kinds of options in the contracts that will have some effect on the timing of the revenue recognition.
-Current practise is to recognise the revenue when the customer is utilizing the option.
+IFRS 2 Classification and Measurement of Share-based Sales contracts could give customers the option to Payment Transactions - Amendment to IFRS 2 address three purchase additional goods, which may be priced at a discount. main areas: the effects of vesting conditions on the meas-These kind of options are considered to be separate perforurement of a cash-settled share-based payment transaction; mance obligations and the revenue can be recognized if it the classification of a share-based payment transaction with provides a material right to the customers.
+The right is material net settlement features for withholding tax obligations; and if it results in a discount that the customer would not receive accounting where a modification to the terms and conditions of without entering into the contract.
+If the discounted price in a share-based payment transaction changes its classification the option reflects the stand alone selling price, it is deemed form cash settled to equity settled. to be more a marketing offer than a material right.
+According On adoption, entities are required to apply the amendments to analyses there might be a few these kinds of options in without restating prior periods.
+The amendments are effective the contracts that will have some effect on the timing of the for annual periods beginning on or after 1 January 2018, but revenue recognition.
+Current practise is to recognise the not yet endorsed by EU.
+The Group has performance share revenue when the customer is utilizing the option. plans in which the share-based payment transaction with net

-Currently Group recognizes revenue from the sale of goods measured at the fair value of the consideration received or receivable, net of estimated probable returns and allowances, trade discounts and volume rebates.
-Such provisions give rise to variable consideration in IFRS 15 and will be required to be estimated at contract inception.
-Contracts with customers that provide right of return, trade discounts or volume rebates are rarely used by the Group, thus their effect to the revenue recognition is immaterial.
+Currently Group recognizes revenue from the sale of goods settlement features for withholding tax obligations.
+According measured at the fair value of the consideration received or to IFRS 2 amendment, the existing plans at 1.1.2018 are not receivable, net of estimated probable returns and allowances, divided anymore into two components (cash-settled and equitrade discounts and volume rebates.
+Such provisions give rise ty-settled) but are classified in their entirety as equity-settled to variable consideration in IFRS 15 and will be required to be share-based payment transactions.
+Based on analysis and estimated at contract inception.
+Contracts with customers that transition adjustment calculations, the effect of IFRS 2 amendprovide right of return, trade discounts or volume rebates are ment to the equity at the end of 2017 is approximately EUR rarely used by the Group, thus their effect to the revenue recog-+1.5 million, to non-interest bearing liabilities EUR -5.3 million nition is immaterial. and to deferred assets EUR -3.8 million.